shreytheshreyas/AI-Accelerated-Augmented-Reality-Laser-Tag-Game/README.md

 ### Thread Management (Section 5.1)
 Each player has a dedicated relay node to avoid pipeline congestion.
 The threads are distributed as follows:

-- Thread-0 and Thread-3: Managing gun Bluno Beetle data for shot detection during gameplay
+- Thread-0 and Thread-3: Managing gun Bluno Beetle data for shot detection during gameplay.
-- Thread-1 and Thread-4: Managing vest Bluno Beetle data for damage detection during gameplay
+- Thread-1 and Thread-4: Managing vest Bluno Beetle data for damage detection during gameplay.
-- Thread-2 and Thread-5: Managing glove Bluno Beetle data for IMU data from action glove for action classification during gameplay
+- Thread-2 and Thread-5: Managing glove Bluno Beetle data for IMU data from action glove for action classification during gameplay.

 ### BLE Interface (Section 5.2)

 #### MAC Address Management
-- MAC addresses of beetles are hardcoded into relay nodes rather than using BLE's advertising capability
+- MAC addresses of beetles are hardcoded into relay nodes rather than using BLE's advertising capability.
-- Enables direct connection initiation when beetles are within range
+- Enables direct connection initiation when beetles are within range.
-- Active monitoring of connection status with automatic reconnection procedures
+- Active monitoring of connection status with automatic reconnection procedures.
-- Eliminates need for device discovery, improving connection speed, reliability, and most importantly the incorporating the Real-Time nature of the system
+- Eliminates need for device discovery, improving connection speed, reliability, and most importantly the incorporating the Real-Time nature of the system.

 #### Connection Protocol Implementation
-- Uses connection-oriented protocols requiring reliable connection establishment
+- Uses connection-oriented protocols requiring reliable connection establishment.
-- Implements handshake mechanism for connection verification
+- Implements handshake mechanism for connection verification.
-- Requires successful connection verification before any data transmission
+- Requires successful connection verification before any data transmission.

 ### Protocol Design Implementation